ocp-power-automation/openshift-install-power/README.md

 Where <args>:
-  -trace          Enable tracing of all executed commands -verbose        Enable verbose for terraform console -var            Terraform variable to be passed to the create/destroy command -var-file       Terraform variable file name in current directory.
-(By default using var.tfvars) -force-destroy  Not ask for confirmation during destroy command
+  -trace          Enable tracing of all executed commands -verbose        Enable verbose for terraform console messages -var            Terraform variable to be passed to the create/destroy command -var-file       Terraform variable file name in current directory.
+(By default using var.tfvars) -force-destroy  Not ask for confirmation during destroy command -all-images     List all the images available during variables prompt

 Submit issues at: https://github.com/ocp-power-automation/openshift-install-power/issues